mmul-it/training/Mastering-Versioning/Git-Ignore-Files.md

    - `*.tmp`
    - `Password.txt`
 5. Check again with `git status` which files will now be staged.
-6. Create two separate commits, one for `.gitignore` and one for the `Fifth.txt` file with the message `Fifth.txt commit`.
+6. Create two separate commits, one for `.gitignore` and one for the `Fourth.txt` file with the message `Fourth.txt commit`.

 ## Solution